rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 <img src="/assets/twitch_studio_assets/UI_activity_feed.png" alt="Activity Feed" width="300">
 </p> -->

+> Note: To share alerts on your scene, you must include a Twitch Alerts layer.

 ## Chat
 Interact with your audience!
-In the chat window, you have the ability to read and send messages in real time.
-Click the cogwheel to open chat settings and enable moderation actions-- like emotes-only chat. 😉
+In the chat window, you have the ability to read and send messages to your viewers in real time.
+Click the cogwheel to open chat settings and enable moderation actions-- like emotes-only chat 😮😮😮 or followers-only chat.

 ![UI chat](https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/UI_chat.png)
 <!-- <p align="center">